thegooddocsproject/templates/style-guide/about-style-guide.md

 specific terms that are either common word choice problems or which are unique to your project.
 As a word of caution, try to minimize jargon and buzzwords.
 Also, avoid creating too many project-specific terms.
 Where possible, use the terms that are standard for your industry to avoid confusion.
+Ideally, you can inherit or defer to term definitions from a more authoritative glossary source.

 This section includes a table to highlight or call out any terms that are unique or which conflict with your default style guide.
 For example, the Google